-Grain based products are one of the first food groups that is blamed as the culprit for triggering digestive symptoms including bloating and diarrhea.
-As a result, more and more people are eliminating carbohydrates and restricting gluten containing products from their diet.
-Even if you find you don’t tolerate some grains, it is likely that certain types and quantities of grains can still be included in your diet.
-Today we will be focusing on all things low FODMAP grains.
-In particularly how important they are to remain in your diet.
+Grain-based products are one of the first food groups that are blamed for triggering digestive symptoms including bloating and diarrhea.
+As a result, more and more people are unnecessarily eliminating carbohydrates and restricting gluten-containing products from their diet.
+Even if you find you don’t tolerate some grains, it’s likely that certain types and quantities of grains can still be included in your diet.
+Here we will be focusing on low FODMAP grains and, in particular, how important they are to remain in your diet.

 The main group of FODMAPs found in grain-based products are sugars belonging to the oligosaccharide family including fructans and galacto-oligosaccharides.
 Universally, these sugars are poorly digested in the small intestine.
 As a result, they undergo fermentation by our gut bacteria in the large intestine.
 Thus, those diagnosed with IBS may find eating grain-based products even more problematic.
 But that doesn’t mean you need to cut them out of your diet.
-LOW FODMAP grains that can be used as alternatives are found in the below list.
-But first, let’s look into what a wholegrain actually is!
+There are low FODMAP grains that can be used as alternatives!
+Want more info on the FODMAP content of your favourite foods?
+Download our FREE FODMAP Food List here!

 As shown on the left, wholegrains refer to grains that have all these three layers intact.
-These grains are rich in carbohydrates, protein, fibre, vitamins and minerals i.e. ‘nutrient dense.’
+These grains are rich in carbohydrates, protein, fibre, vitamins and minerals i.e. ‘nutrient-dense.’
 However, when grains undergo food processing such as milling, the two most important layers of the grain are removed.
-These ‘Refined Grains’ are the main constitute of white grain-based products including white bread and pasta which are more energy dense.
+These ‘refined grains’ are the main component of white grain-based products including white bread and pasta which are more energy-dense.

 The diverse microbiota living inside your gut requires fibre as its only source of fuel to survive.
 You should aim to feed your gut with 25-30g of fibre a day to ensure its proper bowel functioning and to reduce the risk of chronic diseases including cancer and Type 2 Diabetes.
-Grain based products including breads and cereals makes up 45% of our fibre intake and the remaining comes from the consumption of fruit and vegetables (National Nutrition Survey 1995).
+Grain-based products including bread and cereals make up 45% of our fibre intake and the remaining comes from the consumption of fruit and vegetables (National Nutrition Survey 1995).
 By consuming more wholegrain foods as part of your diet you could be providing your gut with over 50% of its fibre requirements.

-Have you ever had breakfast and then an few hours later felt hungry again?
+Have you ever had breakfast and then a few hours later felt hungry again?
 This may have been because there were no grains.
-Due to the high fibre content of wholegrains they keep you fuller for longer which aids with weight management.
+Due to the high fibre content of whole grains, they keep you fuller for longer which aids with weight management.
 This is clearly stated in the National Institute for Clinical Excellence (NICE) guidelines.
-They recommend basing meals on wholegrains and eating plenty of fibre rich foods for healthy weight maintenance.
-Various studies have also found high intakes of wholegrains (three servings per day) being associated with lower BMI and central adiposity.
+They recommend basing meals on wholegrains and eating plenty of fibre-rich foods for healthy weight maintenance.
+Various studies have also found high intakes of whole grains (three servings per day) being associated with lower BMI and central adiposity.

 Oats (whole, oatmeal, oat bran)